milesj/boost/docs/cli.md

 program.
 This implementation only supports 1 [command](#commands) known as the default command, which is immediately ran when the binary is.
 It does not support sub-commands.

-To utilize a stand-alone binary, create and instantiate a command, then pass it to `Command#default`.
+To create a stand-alone binary, create and instantiate a command, then pass it to `Command#default()`.
 The command's `path` is ignored for this situation.

 ```ts
 import { Program } from '@boost/cli';